dribdat/dribdat/USAGE.md

 ![Join button](https://us-east-1.linodeobjects.com/dribdat/uploads/upload_989ab9d17413b416810311f1de341f9e.png)

 You should then see your name along with any other team members listed underneath.
 You can also Leave (click the ★ blue star) the project if you joined one by accident.

-And if you need to make changes or link your name to somewhere on the Internet, click **Profile** in the top of the page.
+If you need to make changes or link your name to somewhere on the Internet, click **Profile** in the top of the page.

 ### 3. Post an update